-Configuring The SNMP Agent On Systems Running Supported Red Hat Enterprise Linux i NOTE: For additional details on SNMP configuration, see the operating system documentation.
+Configuring The SNMP Agent On Systems Running Supported Red Hat Enterprise Linux

 Server Administrator uses the SNMP services provided by the net-snmp SNMP agent.
 You can configure the SNMP agent to change the community name, and send traps to a management station.
 To configure your SNMP agent for proper interaction with management applications such as OpenManage Essentials, perform the procedures described in the following sections.